AUo959/zip_wizard/replit.md

-# Code Archive Analyzer
+# ZIP Wizard v2.2.6b - Quantum-Enhanced Code Archive Analyzer

 ## Overview

-This is a full-stack web application that allows users to upload code archives (ZIP files) and provides intelligent code analysis and exploration features.
-The application extracts files from uploaded archives, analyzes the code using NLP-like techniques, and presents the results through an interactive file browser with syntax highlighting and metadata analysis.
+This is a quantum-inspired full-stack web application that allows users to upload code archives (ZIP files) and provides intelligent code analysis with advanced observer logic and symbolic threading.
+The application extracts files from uploaded archives, analyzes the code using NLP-like techniques, tracks all system events through an observer service, and presents the results through an interactive file browser with syntax highlighting, metadata analysis, and a comprehensive status dashboard.

 ## User Preferences